TheWatcher/twscript/README.md

 The documentation for the scripts consists of a number of files in addition to this one:

-- `DesignNote.html` describes the way in which the parameters for the scripts are specified in Dromed's `Editor -> Design Note` property.
+- [DesignNote.html](DesignNote.html) describes the way in which the parameters for the scripts are specified in Dromed's `Editor -> Design Note` property.
 - The remaining HTML files describe each of the script modules and the parameters they suppport.
-For example, `TWTrapSetSpeed.html` contains the documentation for the `TWTrapSetSpeed` script, and so on.
+For example, [TWTrapSetSpeed.html](TWTrapSetSpeed.html) contains the documentation for the `TWTrapSetSpeed` script, and so on.[^3]

 ## Development information